samcv/A485-RTL8822BE-firmware/README.md

 The firmware shows this is version 20.4.0

 How did I do this?
-I downloaded the following Windows wifi driver from Lenovo [`801373fb20311f5acc45476c7caeeb45b7fc39fb r0wrw05w.exe`](https://support.lenovo.com/us/en/downloads/ds504117)
+After much debugging trying to fix the bluetooth on Linux I decided to try another approach.
+I downloaded the Windows wifi driver from Lenovo

-Then at `C:/DRIVERS/WLAN Driver/Source/rtwlane.sys` is a binary blob.
+[`801373fb20311f5acc45476c7caeeb45b7fc39fb r0wrw05w.exe`](https://support.lenovo.com/us/en/downloads/ds504117)

+After installing it you will find a binary blob located at `C:/DRIVERS/WLAN Driver/Source/rtwlane.sys`.
 The problem was to find where in this large file the firmware was (where it started and where it ended).
 I ended up spending a lot of time in a hex editor viewing this binary blob and the current linux-firmware provided one.
 After identifying where I thought the start of the file was,